Kumkum Bhagya: Development

 The series is a love story produced by Ekta Kapoor and Shobha Kapoor under the banner Balaji Telefilms that airs on Zee TV.
-Ekta Kapoor considers the letter K to be lucky and has named many of her productions starting with K. Talking about introducing a fresh concept on prime time, Zee TV Programming head Namit Sharma said, "It takes one epic show to replace another, so you can imagine.
-It is a passionate drama of love, a far cry from regular saas-bahu soaps and has an ensemble cast of some very talented actors."
+Ekta Kapoor considers the letter K to be lucky and has named many of her productions starting with K.

-Ekta Kapoor added, "While two of my shows (Pavitra Rishta and Jodha Akbar) are already on-air and doing immensely well on Zee TV, it's a pleasure to extend my partnership with Zee to a third show.
-Pavitra Rishta has had a run of over five years now and the journey has been most gratifying for me as a producer.
-While the audiences who are hooked on to Pavitra Rishta will continue to enjoy the show at 6:30 PM, Kumkum Bhagya will open at 9 PM, drawing maximum eyeballs.
-It is so contemporary in its treatment that viewers will be able to instantly spot characters out of their own lives in the show.
-It's a story of passionate love that anyone with a soul would be able to easily relate to".

-Speaking of his comeback as an actor, Shabbir Ahluwalia, the protagonist of the show says, "With me producing shows, it was getting very difficult to manage time for acting assignments.
-But now, I have decided to concentrate on acting.
-You cannot be away from what you love doing for long.
-The role appealed to me a great deal.
-This is the first time that I will be playing a rockstar on television and in order to look my part, I had to ensure that I did not just get my costume and look right, but also get that attitude right that is required to portray a rockstar onscreen."
+Kapoor rejected 19 costumes while selecting the look of character Pragya.

 Filming

 The production and airing of the show was halted indefinitely in late March 2020 due to the COVID-19 outbreak in India.
 The outbreak caused the halt of filming of television shows and movies on 19 March 2020, and they were expected to resume on 1 April 2020.
 But shooting remained suspended and the remaining episodes were aired up to 24 March 2020.
 After three months, the production and filming of the series resumed on 29 June 2020 and airing resumed on 13 July 2020.